Breast Cancer Awareness Month: Activities and events

 A variety of events around the world are organized, mostly in October, including walks, runs, and the pink illumination of landmark buildings.

 Australia

 The Roy Hill Railway in Western Australia paints its locomotives and other equipment in bright pink.

+France

+In France the October event is known as 'Pink October'.

 Pakistan

 The Pakistani branch of Leisure Leagues organized the 2020 Leisure Leagues Women Football's Pink Cup 2020, held in Karachi with eight women's teams playing and won by Diya W.F.C.

 United States

 In the United States, the National Football League promotes breast cancer awareness by incorporating pink on and off the field, and comic strip artists use pink on one day in October.

 There are various walks to raise money for breast cancer programs.
 Coincidentally, two years before the first NBCAM was founded, the first Komen Race for the Cure was held in October 1983.
 It is now a year-round event.

 Male breast cancer

 Male breast cancer, which is rare, is generally overlooked.
 In 2009 the male breast cancer advocacy groups Out of the Shadow of Pink, A Man's Pink, and the Brandon Greening Foundation for Breast Cancer in Men joined to globally establish the third week of October as "Male Breast Cancer Awareness Week".